marcelonavarrov1/Space-Missions-Analysis/README.md

 ## Visualizations and comments
 1. What was the structure of the database?
-  1.  the shape of the dataframe is (4324, 9)
+   -the shape of the dataframe is (4324, 9)
-  2.the columns names are:
+   -the columns names are:
-     Unnamed: 0.1
+     Unnamed: 0.1,
-     Unnamed: 0
+     Unnamed: 0,
-     Organisation
+     Organisation,
-     Location
+     Location,
-     Date
+     Date,
-     Detail
+     Detail,
-     Rocket_Status
+     Rocket_Status,
-     Price
+     Price,
      Mission_Status
 2. What were the differences between organisations in terms of launches and money spent?
   ![](launchesxorganisation.png)